DRIVING IN ICELAND

 - Blind summits are common in Iceland.
 Slow down and keep to the right-hand edge of the road.

 - One-lane bridges are still common in Iceland.
 Slow down and use caution when driving across them

 - Roads are often raised on embankments to keep them clear of winter snows.
 Therefore roll-over accidents often occur when drivers lose control of their vehicles and drive off the road.
 Such accidents can be very serious, especially when seat belts are not used.

 - There is sunlight 24 hours a day in the summertime.
 Drivers need to be aware of this and not drive for too long, as they might otherwise fall asleep behind the wheel.

 - The speed limit in urban areas is normally 50 km per hour.
-Outside towns, it is 90 km on paved roads and 80 km on gravel roads.
+Outside towns, it is 90 km per hour on paved roads and 80 km per hour on gravel roads.
 Always adjust your speed to the driving conditions.

 - Domestic animals are often close to, or even on, country roads.
 If you hit a domestic animal you must notify the nearest farm or police.
 Most farmers are insured today.
 Beware of lambs who may run to their mother across the road when they get scared.
 Do not try to make a sudden swing around an animal as this may cause you to lose control of the car and roll-over.

 - The use of hands-free kits is compulsory for mobile phone use whilst driving.

 - Driving while intoxicated from drug or alcohol use is prohibited.